vlad-manolache/gulp-flow/README.md

-Project Name
+Gulp Flow
 ====================================

-This repository contains the source files of the Project Name.
+This repository contains the source files of the Gulp Flow.

 ## Development